pact-foundation/docs.pact.io/docs/pact_broker/index.md

 * Provides a "matrix" of compatible consumer and provider versions, so you know which versions can be safely deployed together.
 * Provides badges to display pact verification statuses in your READMEs.
 * Enables an application version to be tagged \(ie. "prod", "feat/customer-preferences"\) to allow repository-like workflows.
-* Provides webhooks to trigger actions when pacts change eg. run provider build, notify a Slack channel.
+* Provides webhooks to trigger actions when pacts change or verification results are published eg. run provider build, notify a Slack channel.
 * View diffs between Pact versions so you can tell what expectations have changed.
 * [Docker Pact Broker](https://hub.docker.com/r/pactfoundation/pact-broker)
-* A [CLI](https://github.com/pact-foundation/pact-ruby-standalone/releases) for encorporating the Pact workflow into your continuous integration process.
+* A [CLI](https://docs.pact.io/pact_broker/client_cli) for encorporating the Pact workflow into your continuous integration process.

 ### How would I use the Pact Broker?